search

 1. Don’t raise your expectations

-We used to think that if we do our job well, the result will also be good, and this rule really works.
+We used to think that if we did our job well, the result would also be good, and this rule really works.
 But there are still exceptions to the rules, in which this does not work.
-So even at this stage of the project, talk about all the details with your management team, inform them about the progress of tasks.
+So, even at this stage of the project, talk about all the details with your management team, inform them about the progress of tasks.
 After all, even if you hone your work to perfection, you may not get the overall desired result.

 On the part of managers, it is important to take any information solely as the facts.
 Everything your employees come to you with should be nothing more than information upon which you can make decisions.
 As a leader, show that feedback is important to you and that it is even welcome.
 By showing objectivity in resolving conflicts or issues, you show professionalism and make your colleagues feel good about you.